kyrkon1/BIS15W2023_kkong/lab3/lab3_hw.md

 ```

 The cow is probably the most sleepiest animal in the data frame, it has 4 hours of sleep for sleep total and the sleep cycle is 0.6667 hours.
+The horse is a good second guess for me since it has 2.9 hours of total sleep and it has 1 hour for its sleep cycle.

 ## Push your final code to GitHub!